Book Mio Shapley

-Mio grew up in the high Japanese Alps where the crescent moon bear, turtles, salamanders, eagles, fireflies, and 100 different kinds of dragonflies and butterflies, (even a nine headed dragon!) still dwell.
-She was blessed with a father and grandfather who are extraordinary storytellers.
-In her village of Shirotori, which means White Bird, ancient seasonal festivals are still celebrated, and the mountainous landscape acted as a towering inspiration for her creative life.
-Here she learned to play the piano and paint from an early age, giving performances and exhibitions from age of 3.
+Mio grew up in the Japanese Alps where the crescent moon bear, turtles, salamanders, eagles, fireflies, and 100 species of dragonflies and butterflies still dwell – there’s even a nine-headed dragon!
+Her father and grandfather are extraordinary storytellers and in her village of Shirotori (White Bird), ancient seasonal festivals are still celebrated, with the mountainous landscape a towering inspiration for her creative life.
+Here, she learned to play the piano and paint from an early age, giving performances and exhibitions from the age of 3.

-Mio has told stories professionally over the past 8 years in Canada, Japan, France and the UK for audiences of 10 to 500 at a time.
+Mio has told stories professionally in Canada, Japan, France and the UK for audiences of 10 to 500.
 She often works in partnership with her husband Ken Shapley, who is also a professional storyteller.
-Venues have varied greatly from the forested grounds of Falkland Palace to schools, community centres and gardens, university lecture halls, museums and peace festivals.
-In 2002 Mio was given a grant from The Scottish Arts Council to attend The Craft of The Storyteller, a three-month residential course at Emerson College.
-Following this she received a Millennium Award through Communities Foundation Scotland to provide three months of stories and Japanese Tea Ceremonies in schools and museums in Edinburgh, reaching over 1500 people.
 She has a diverse menu of performances on offer which can be tailor made to suit schools needs, including residential programmes.